 And He prunes us by challenging us to use our time better, and that looks different for everyone.

-In the Old Testament, the Sons of Issachar were known as being able to understand the times.
+In the Old Testament, the Sons of Issachar were known as being able to understand the times, and spiritual seasons.
 We need to understand the times we live in too.
 God works through times and seasons, eg 7 year periods, and especially the different feasts that He has established such as Passover, Pentecost, Purim etc. Two of my favourite prophetic voices to learn from in this regard are Lana Vawser and Doug Addison who both have a good understanding of what God is doing in the church and individuals.

 I hope that I have helped you to look at your life as seasonal, and that there will be an ebbing and flowing of your activities.
 A time to sow and a time to reap.